-The “buoyant and brainy Mexican cooking authority” (New York Times) and star of the three-time James Beard Award-winning PBS series Pati’s Mexican Table brings together more than 150 iconic dishes that define the country’s cuisine.
+The “buoyant and brainy Mexican cooking authority” (New York Times) and star of the three-time James Beard Award-winning PBS series Pati’s Mexican Table brings together more than 150 iconic dishes that help define the country’s cuisine.

 Although many of us can rattle off our favorite authentic Mexican dishes, we might be hard pressed to name more than ten.
 Which is preposterous, given that Mexico has a rich culinary history stretching back thousands of years.
 For the last decade, Pati Jinich has sought out the culinary treasures of her home country, from birria, to salsa macha, to coyotas, to carne asada.